Kong/terraform-provider-kong-gateway/docs/resources/plugin_saml.md

 - `session_request_headers` (List of String)
 - `session_response_headers` (List of String)
 - `session_rolling_timeout` (Number) The session cookie absolute timeout in seconds.
 Specifies how long the session can be used until it is no longer valid.
 - `session_secret` (String) The session secret.
 This must be a random string of 32 characters from the base64 alphabet (letters, numbers, `/`, `_` and `+`).
 It is used as the secret key for encrypting session data as well as state information that is sent to the IdP in the authentication exchange.
+Not Null
 - `session_storage` (String) The session storage for session data: - `cookie`: stores session data with the session cookie.
 The session cannot be invalidated or revoked without changing the session secret, but is stateless, and doesn't require a database. - `memcached`: stores session data in memcached - `redis`: stores session data in Redis. must be one of ["cookie", "memcache", "memcached", "redis"]
 - `session_store_metadata` (Boolean) Configures whether or not session metadata should be stored.
 This includes information about the active sessions for the `specific_audience` belonging to a specific subject.
 - `validate_assertion_signature` (Boolean) Enable signature validation for SAML responses.